Swoorup/wgsl-bindgen/README.md

 -   Rust structs for vertex, storage, and uniform buffers
 -   Either use encase or bytemuck derives, and optionally serde for generated structs.
 -   Const validation of [WGSL memory layout](#memory-layout) for provided vector and matrix types and generated structs when using bytemuck
 -   Override the alignment for the struct generated.
+This also affects the size of the struct generated.

 ## Usage